deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 > [!TIP]
 > If you want to setup a similar structure in another site, please refer to the tutorial for that site, as this tutorial is only applicable to the de.NBI cloud site in Berlin.

-> [!NOTE]
 > In this tutorial you will learn to setup an infrastructure with a public IP.
 To use a public ipv4 address and the dmz network you need to apply for them.
 If you not already did that with your project application please write us an email to denbi-cloud@bih-charite.de.

 > [!WARNING]
 >Please make sure to read the security section when opening your infrastructure to the internet as you are responsable for everything happening in your project.

-> [!NOTE]
-> In this setup the reverse proxy will only be accessible over a loadbalancer from the internet.
-The web-service itself is secured in a separated network and only specific ports for incoming traffic are allowed for the web-service.
-The ports will be setup with security groups in OpenStack.
-Only one defined port for the forwarded requests from the reverse-proxy to the web-service and ssh for the configuration will be allowed.
-For the loadbalancer there will be a dmz network to secure the access from the load balancer to the reverse-proxy.

 ## Setup the internal network
 > [!NOTE]